-It is the policy of the City to purchase securities from the broker/dealers on the investment manager's approved list.
+It is the policy of the City to purchase securities from those institutions on investment manager's approved list.
 The City authorizes the investment manager to engage in security transactions with broker/dealers on a carefully monitored broker/dealer list.
 The Investment Committee shall at least annually review the list of broker/dealers with investment manager.